Skip to content

 Factor Group Study Solo Study

-Retention High, active recall High, deep focus
+Retention Active recall, high High, deep focus

 Motivation High Depends on discipline

-Flexibility Limited Fully flexible
+Flexibility Limited Flexible and fully flexible

-Best For Concepts, discussion Memorization, deep work
+Best For Concepts and discussion Memorization, deep work

 Decision Insight

-• Discussion is required
+• Discussion is necessary

-Solo study is better when:
+A study in solitude is best when:

-• You are easily distracted
+• You can easily be distracted

 Best Group Study Techniques